Community Reference Group

 Residents of the Kalgoorlie-Boulder community are encouraged to contact any of the CRG members for information about KCGM operations, or to express their views, opinions or concerns.

-Jim has lived in Kalgoorlie-Boulder with his wife for over 40 years, raising their two sons who both now work in the mining industry.
+Jim has lived in Kalgoorlie-Boulder with his wife Helga for over 50 years, raising their two sons who both now work in the mining industry.
 He enjoys fishing, scuba-diving and doing home renovations, and enjoys the convenience and quiet lifestyle the City has to offer.

-A building contractor by trade, Jim is currently the city builder for the Kalgoorlie-Boulder Council and has won 17 building excellence awards in his career.
-He is also a member of the Hannans Goldfields Lions Club and a volunteer for Meals on Wheels.
+A building contractor by trade, Jim is currently works for Houspect WA.
+Over the course of his career, Jim has won 14 building excellence awards.
+He is currently President of the Hannans Goldfields Lions Club.

 As somebody who has never worked in the mining industry, Jim feels that he is a good representative of the community and that he can help KCGM to keep improving their relationship with the Goldfields region.